Keyboard shortcuts

 KvPrewrite / KvCommit / KvBatchRollback / KvResolveLock / KvCheckTxnStatusProposeCommand → command pipeline → raft log → kv.ApplyPipeline matches proposals with apply results; MVCC latch manager prevents write conflicts.

-The cmd/nokv serve command uses raftstore.Server internally and prints a manifest summary (key ranges, peers) so operators can verify the node’s view at startup.
+The cmd/nokv serve command uses server.Node internally and prints a local peer catalog summary (key ranges, peers) so operators can verify the node’s recovery view at startup.

 7. Client Interaction (raftstore/client)